liammclennan/withouttheloop/contents/articles/2014-10-29-fsharp-signal-generator/index.md

     factor = 44100 / 2 * PI * freq

-Now we can update our signal generating function to be tunable using the inverse of factor
+Now we can update our signal generating function to be tuneable using the inverse of factor

     let frequency = 440.
     let samples = Seq.map